 Where do I access and connect Google Search Console?

-Click get started and you can add your site.
-Adding your site involves adding code to your site or your DNS records at your host.
+Click “Get Started” and you can add your site.
+Adding your site involves adding a small piece of code to your site or your DNS records at your web host.
 Here is one of many tutorials on how to do that:

-Indexed means that Google has your page/url ready to delivery to someone as a search result.
-If your page is de-indexed, then Google will not serve that page as a search result.
-Deindexing of pages is not always a bad thing.
-You don’t want some pages indexed! (watch the video below about “Page with Redirect” for examples!).
+Indexed means that Google has your page/URL ready to deliver to someone as a search result.
+If your page is de-indexed, Google will NOT serve that page as a search result.

 What is a “canonical” or master URL?